Dr. Chris Peet, Professor of Psychology

-In Practicing Transcendence, a book I wrote encompassing my research, I discuss a way of situating ourselves within the big picture of world history.
+Practicing Transcendence, a book I wrote encompassing my research, discusses a way of situating ourselves within the big picture of world history.
 We are very good at talking about ourselves in self-help and individual-centred terms.
-I focus, rather, on how we find ourselves within the currents of history.
+The focus here, rather, is on how we find ourselves within the currents of history.

 Another aspect of the remedy featured in my book, Practicing Transcendence, is practical spirituality.
 For example, we have become increasingly familiar with mindfulness in popular culture.
 Twenty years ago, mindfulness was an unknown aspect of Buddhist meditation.
 Today, it has become commonplace.

 Historically, Christian tradition has its own distinctive form of mindfulness: contemplation.
 Prayer for Christians is crucial and important.
 What I understand prayer to be is much more of a systemic practice of developing our spirits rather than, say, conversing with God.
 Part of the aim of Practicing Transcendence is to retrieve historical understanding of prayer as contemplative, which we have largely forgotten.